Theory of Casimir Forces: A Unified Approach Using Finite-Temperature Field Theory: Abstract

 \section{Abstract}

 We present a quantum theory of Casimir forces between perfect electrical conductors, based on quantum electrodynamics and quantum statistical physics.
-This theory utilizes Kapusta's finite-temperature quantum field theory, combined with the Faddeev-Popov ghost formalism.
+This theory utilizes Kapusta's finite-temperature field theory, combined with the Faddeev-Popov ghost formalism.
 This approach allows us to calculate Casimir forces at finite temperatures, providing both previously known and new physical insights from a unified perspective.
 Furthermore, our method enables us to compute the stress tensor associated with Casimir forces, in accordance with the Helmholtz free energy of an equilibrium quantum electromagnetic field.
-Using this methodology, we calculate the excess surface tension on the walls of slit-like pores due to the Casimir effect.
+Using this method, we calculate the tangential pressure in a slit-like pore due to the Casimir effect.